yapangelo/angelo-yap-capstone-chordflip/proposal/chordflip-capstone-proposal.md

 Musicians - Regardless of skill level - Looking to easily create songsheets - Easily transpose chords to different keys

 ### Features
+- Users can easily type song lyrics
+- Users can input chords on top of song lyrics
+- All chords are transposable to a half step using + and - buttons
+- Once user is done creating the chord sheet, they can download it as a PDF
+- ??
+Chords will automatically be set to bold ??
+(Not sure how to implement this yet)

 ## Implementation